glaciation-heu/IceStream/data_storage_service/docs/README.md

 # Service Overview:
-- Description: Store access patterns about data sources.
+- Description: Store access patterns about data sources, and write daily summary statistics to DKG for the last n days.
 - Objectives: Keep track of how many times a data source has been queried in SPARQL requests.

 # Service Dependencies: